 From I-90 Eastbound, take the Lakemont Boulevard SE (Exit 13) exit.
 Head south (turn right) for 2+ miles on Lakemont Boulevard SE.
 Turn left onto SE Cougar Mountain Way; go 0.6 miles and then turn right onto 166th Way SE.
 Follow this road through the gate and look for the parking lot on your right.

-Race Director contact: Gretchen Walla
+Race Director contact: Rich Bennett

 Volunteer contact: Michael Havrda